Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Numerical Experiments

-Fig.~\ref{fig_SE_SNR} shows the SE with respect to SNR when the radar-communications trade-off parameter is $\varepsilon =0.5$.
-The computation of MIMO-ISAC and SPIM-ISAC are computed via (\ref{MI_mmwave_only}) and (\ref{MI_SPIM}), respectively.
-The MIMO FD beamformer ($\mathbf{F}_\mathrm{opt}[m]$) constitutes a benchmark while the JRC beamformer ($\mathbf{F}_\mathrm{CR}[m]$ in (\ref{Fcr})) provides a trade-off between radar and communications.
-We observe from Fig.~\ref{fig_SE_SNR} that a significant improvement is achieved in SE with our proposed SPIM-ISAC hybrid beamforming approach compared to MIMO-ISAC even with JRC beamformer.
-Although hybrid beamformers are employed, the proposed SPIM approach provides higher SE thanks to additional transmitted information bits via SPIM.
-Note that similar observations have also been made in the literature~\cite{spim_GBMM_Guo2019Jul} which, however, involves communications-only MIMO system design.
-When we compare the proposed SD- and SI-AO beamforming techniques, the former exhibits higher SE as compared to the latter as the former takes advantages of SD implementation.
-Thus, the SD-AO beamformer is resilient to beam-split with the cost of employing $(M-1)N_\mathrm{T}N_\mathrm{RF}$ phase shifters.
+Fig.~\ref{fig_SE_SNR} shows the SE with respect to SNR when the radar-communications trade-off parameter is $\varepsilon =0.5$. {The MIMO-ISAC and SPIM-ISAC beamformers are computed via (\ref{MI_mmwave_only}) and (\ref{MI_SPIM}), respectively.} The MIMO FD beamformer constitutes a benchmark while the JRC beamformer provides a trade-off between radar and communications. {Specifically, the computation of MIMO FD and MIMO-ISAC FD beamformers are obtained via $\mathbf{F}_\mathrm{opt}[m]$ and $\mathbf{F}_\mathrm{CR}[m]$ in (\ref{Fcr}), respectively.} We observe from Fig.~\ref{fig_SE_SNR} that a significant improvement is achieved in SE with our proposed SPIM-ISAC hybrid beamforming approach compared to MIMO-ISAC even with JRC beamformer.
+Although hybrid beamformers are employed, the proposed SPIM approach provides higher SE thanks to additional transmitted information bits via SPIM. {Note that similar observations have also been made in the literature~\cite{spim_GBMM_Guo2019Jul,spim_bounds_JSTSP_Wang2019May} which, however, involves communications-only MIMO system design.} When we compare the proposed SD- and SI-AO beamforming techniques, the former exhibits higher SE as compared to the latter as the former takes advantages of SD implementation.
+Thus, the SD-AO beamformer is resilient to beam-split with the cost of employing $(M-1)N_\mathrm{T}N_\mathrm{RF}$ phase shifters. {In contrast, the SD hybrid beamformers (i.e., MIMO SD hybrid and SPIM-ISAC hybrid) yield higher SE than the SD AO beamformers because they employ $MN_\mathrm{T}N_\mathrm{RF}$ phase shifters.
+Nevertheless, the proposed SPIM-ISAC hybrid beamformer attains very close performance to SPIM-ISAC SD hybrid beamformer because of its beam-split compensation. }

 Fig.~\ref{fig_SE_eta} shows the system performance with respect to the trade-off parameter $\varepsilon$ for $(L,L_\mathrm{S}) = (8,3)$.
 Specifically, Fig.~\ref{fig_SE_eta}(a) explicitly demonstrates the trade-off on both communications (SE) and radar (beamforming gain evaluated at target directions via (\ref{beamPattern})) metrics.
 We can see that as $\varepsilon \rightarrow 1$, SE of the competing algorithms increases whereas the beamforming gain decreases.
 Furthermore, the performance of the proposed SPIM approaches improves as $\varepsilon \rightarrow 1$, as expected, and they demonstrate even higher SE than the MIMO-ISAC JRC design, e.g, when approximately $\varepsilon >0.8$.
 In Fig.~\ref{fig_SE_eta}(b) the SE performance is presented for $(L,L_\mathrm{S}) = (12,10)$.
 Compared to the case $(L,L_\mathrm{S}) = (8,3)$ in Fig.~\ref{fig_SE_eta}(a), the results in Fig.~\ref{fig_SE_eta}(b) yields higher SE for all of the methods.
 Notably, the proposed SPIM-ISAC hybrid beamformer achieves much higher SE than that of MIMO FD beamformer for $\varepsilon \geq 0.6$ thanks to additional SE provided via SPIM with higher $L$ and $L_\mathrm{S}$.
 Fig.~\ref{fig_SE_eta}(b) also shows that SD- and SI-AO beamformers exhibit higher SE performance than that of MIMO-ISAC designs (hybrid and JRC) for up to $\varepsilon \geq 0.8$, however its performance falls behind the MIMO-ISAC beamformers as $\varepsilon$ further increases.
 This is because the AO beamformers have limited performance due to the absence of baseband beamformers.